6034 West Courtyard Drive, Suite 100, Austin, TX 78730

 Whether the custody arrangement is solely or jointly managed, courts are required to sign off on any agreement before it can be enforced.
 Although courts take into account the wishes of the parents, their primary goal will be making a decision that is in the best interests of the individual child.

 Cases involving child custody often become contentious or drawn out due to unforeseen complexities.
 This can be expensive for both parties and emotionally distressing for any children, so retaining the services of a dedicated Georgetown complex child custody attorney who will aggressively protect your interests is vital.
-If you or a loved one are involved in a custody dispute in Austin, Texas or the Round Rock, Georgetown, Cedar Park, and Leander areas, please contact Powers and Kerr, PLLC at 512-610-6199 and a member of our legal team will help you set up an initial consultation.
+If you or a loved one are involved in a custody dispute in Austin, Texas or the Round Rock, Georgetown, Cedar Park, and Leander areas, please contact Powers Kerr & Rashidi, PLLC at 512-610-6199 and a member of our legal team will help you set up an initial consultation.

 Sources: